 see also Setting up a learner corpus

 Lemma is the basic form of a word, typically the form found in dictionaries.
-Searching for lemma will also include all forms of a word in the result, e.g. searching for lemma go
+Searching for a lemma will also include all forms of the word in the result, e.g. searching for lemma go

 will find go

 (at the beginning of sentences).
 However, lemma is case sensitive

 are two different lemmas (Queen = head of state of the UK or band; queen = any queen).